-The PokerStars.net Asia Pacific Poker Tour is one of the world's premier tournament tours for players in Asia and Down Under.
+The PokerStars.net Asia Pacific Poker Tour is up there with the premier tournament tours for players in Asia and Down Under.

 With an interesting blend of established global poker pros and local talent, plus a bunch of qualifiers satellite-ing in via cheap tourneys on PokerStars, the APPT boasts one of the most eclectic playing crowds around.

-If you'd like to qualify for the Asia Pacific Poker Tour in 2013, you can earn a seat at one of these prestigious tournaments by playing at any of the great sites we've found and rated on pokersites.com.
+If you want to qualify for the 2013 Asia Pacific Poker Tour, you can earn your seat by playing at any of the great sites we've rated and reviewed.

 A Brief History Of The APPT